 Another common exercise of the government's sovereign immunity is the use of damage caps.
 Federal law, by way of example, caps damage awards for passengers injured in train accidents to a total of $200 million.
 State laws may include caps of their own, bars to certain kinds of damages, and other limitations on state liability that may impact your ability to recover.

 If you or a loved one was injured in a subway accident, be aware that the clock is already ticking.
 Getting a claim filed with the correct authorities at the right time can be a huge challenge, but a lawyer's assistance can help ensure that your subway lawsuit doesn't get derailed.
-Contact a local attorney for a free review of your claim to learn how they can help.
+Contact a local personal injury attorney today.